rumialirome-ship-it/A-babaexch/README.md

 Your A-Baba Exchange platform is now live and secure.
 You can access it at **`https://abexch.live`**.

+---

+### **Updating the Application**

+When you have new code changes to deploy, follow these steps to ensure they are applied correctly.

+1.  **Upload New Files**:
+    Use `scp` or another method to transfer your updated files to the server, overwriting the old ones.
+For example, to update the backend:
+    ```bash
+    # On your local machine
+    scp -r /path/to/your/local/project/backend/* your_username@your_server_ip:/var/www/html/A-babaexch/backend/
+    ```

+2.  **Rebuild Frontend (if necessary)**:
+    If you made changes to the frontend code (any file outside the `backend` directory), you must create a new build.
+    ```bash
+    # On the server
+    cd /var/www/html/A-babaexch
+    npm run build
+    ```

+3.  **Restart the Backend Process**:
+    Simply running `pm2 restart` can sometimes fail to pick up all changes.
+A more reliable method is to use `reload`.
+    ```bash
+    # On the server
+    pm2 reload ababa-backend
+    ```
+    Alternatively, for a complete refresh, you can delete and restart the process:
+    ```bash
+    # On the server
+    pm2 delete ababa-backend
+    cd /var/www/html/A-babaexch/backend
+    pm2 start server.js --name ababa-backend
+    pm2 save # Don't forget to save the process list again!
+    ```

+4.  **Check the Logs**:
+    After restarting, immediately check the logs to confirm the new version is running and there are no errors.
+    ```bash
+    pm2 logs ababa-backend
+    ```

+---

 ### **Managing Your Application**

 -   **View backend logs**: `pm2 logs ababa-backend`